pshields/cyber_ui/demo/guides/uncertainty_reduction.md

 ## Uncertainty in the system

 The user is not the only uncertain agent of interest.
 Systems can also benefit from modeling uncertainty.
 For example, a task management system could reduce its certainty about a task's priority over time.
-Eventually, when the system is uncertain enough about the task's priority that it deems it useful to collect fresh data , it could prompt the user to confirm or update the task's priority.
+Eventually, when the system is uncertain enough about the task's priority that it deems it useful to collect fresh data, it could prompt the user to confirm or update the task's priority.
 This could prevent task priorities from becoming overly stale.